-is to be the leader in markets we compete in.
+To be the leader in markets we choose to compete in and be recognized as the most trusted partner to our global clients.
 We will achieve this by simplifying complex business processes through cutting-edge technology and industry-leading people practices.